kubeslice-ent/egs-installation/README.md

    - **🔄 Option A (Single Cluster):** Use when controller and all workers are in the same Kubernetes cluster.
 This is the simplest setup and requires minimal configuration.

-   - **🌐 Option B (Multi-Worker):** Use when you have workers in different clusters, need custom worker configurations, or want detailed control over monitoring endpoints and worker settings.
+   - **🌐 Option B (Multi-Worker):** Use when you have workers in different clusters, need custom worker configurations, or want detailed control over monitoring endpoints and worker settings. **For a complete multi-cluster configuration example, see [Multi-Cluster Installation Example](multi-cluster-example.yaml)**.

    **Continue with the following sections for detailed configuration (Option B users only):**